jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 green: make it pass
 ^^^^^^^^^^^^^^^^^^^

-I change the values to make them match and tests are green again.
+I will make the values to make them match and tests are green again.
 Sweet!

 .. code-block:: python